zbo14/reworder/README.md

 * `config` is an object literal or array of object literals.
 Each object literal must contain a `key` (string or RegExp) and either `value` (string) or `transform` (function).
 The `transform` function should accept a single argument- a string matching the `key`, and return a string or a promise that resolves to a string.
 * `options` is an object literal with the following properties:
     * `caseInsensitive` is a boolean indicating whether regex permits case insensitive matching.
+    * `includePunctuation` is a boolean or string indicating whether/what punctuation can be included in matches.
     * `variableSpacing` is a boolean indicating whether the regex matches variable number of spaces.

 ## Test